erdos-project/erdos/python/doc/source/intro.rst

 The driver may also interact with a running ERDOS application.
 Using the :py:class:`.IngressStream`, the driver can send data to operators on a stream.
-The :py:class:`.ExtractStream` allows the driver to read data sent from an operator.
+The :py:class:`.EgressStream` allows the driver to read data sent from an operator.